LorMeBioAI/LorBin/README.md

 # LorBin

 GitHub repository for the manuscript "LorBin: Efficient binning of long-read metagenomes by multiscale adaptive clustering and evaluation".
+The code is also citable by obtaining a DOI for the Github repository in order to provide a permanent reference to the version of the code used in this study and improve reproducibility( https://doi.org/10.5281/zenodo.13864645 )
 - [Overview](#overview)
 - [System Requirements](#requirements)
 - [Install LorBin via source code](#install)